SkillsFundingAgency/das-courses-api/README.md

 ## Requirements

-- DotNet Core 3.1 and any supported IDE for DEV running.
+- .net6 and any supported IDE for DEV running.
 - *If you are not wishing to run the in memory database then*
 - SQL Server database.
 - Azure Storage Account